Icinga/icingaweb2-module-director/doc/70-REST-API.md

 property's configured keys and per-key types, so a request using the wrong keys can still be accepted.

+A `dynamic-dictionary` works the same way, but its top-level keys are chosen by whoever sends the request instead of coming from the property's schema.
+The same limitation from [Handling custom variables](12-Handling-custom-variables.md) applies here too, a key made up only of digits (e.g. `"0"`) isn't supported and gets miscast into a plain list, so avoid purely numeric keys in the JSON body as well.

 #### Setting several variables at once

     POST director/host/variables?name=apitest